OpenGlobalMind/rel8-wiki/Rethinking the Tools for Thinking Podcast.md

 # Rethinking the Tools for Thinking Podcast

-We've wrapped Season One of the [[Tools for Thinking Podcast]].
+We're wrapping Season One of the [[Tools for Thinking Podcast]].
 This page is to design [[T4T Season Two]].

 We got some enthusiastic responses from individuals, but we didn't light the sector on fire, nor did we build a very big audience (which may not be a thing we're aiming for).

-How might we make it better?
+We have an opportunity to make it better.
 Here are some thoughts.

-### Share the Hosting

-Have multiple hosts, pursuing multiple threads.
+## Build a Hive Mind (vs a single podcast)

+### Have Multiple Podcasts and Hosts

+We have one existing podcast, [[Tools for Thinking Podcast|Tools for Thinking]], which we can continue producing.
+That podcast could have multiple hosts, instead of just one.

+We also have ideas for other podcasts with different focal areas.
+For example, a HyperTalk podcast could focus on the history of computing.

+The idea is to be flexible and creative hosting a community of podcasts with multiple hosts pursuing multiple quests, intersecting and sharing resources a lot.

 ### Use the Tools